EDUCATION

-An RN to BSN program is a program for nurses who have either their Associate Degree in Nursing (ADN) or, less commonly, a nursing diploma, and want to advance their education to get the Bachelor of Science in Nursing (BSN).
-One of the benefits of an RN-BSN program is that it can be completed online.
-RN to BSN online programs are shorter than traditional BSNs and build on the skills and knowledge that the nurse has already obtained.
-They are able to be offered online because nurses have already gone through some clinical training in their ADN, as well as in their jobs as registered nurses.
+RN-to-BSN programs, also known as ADN to BSN programs, are shorter than traditional BSNs and build on the skills and knowledge that a nurse has already obtained.
+They are able to be offered online because nurses have already gone through clinical training in their ADN, as well as in their careers.

 If you’re ready to make the leap, we’ve done the hard work vetting online RN-to-BSN programs for you.
-Our panel of nurses has chosen the best ones for 2023-2024.
+Our panel of nurses has ranked the best RN-BSN programs for 2024.

 Top 10 RN to BSN Online Programs